 Payment is taken at the end of your session.
 We accept EFTPOS and credit card payment.

 Do I have to pay the full amount up front?

 If you are claiming a rebate through Medicare, yes, the full payment for the appointment is charged up front and you are then reimbursed with your Medicare rebate.
-It is a Medicare requirement that Medicare support sessions are processed in this manner.
+It is a Medicare requirement that Medicare supported sessions are processed in this manner.
 Usually, your rebate will appear back in your bank account within seconds to minutes.